SolidLabResearch/user-managed-access/documentation/policy-management.md

 Sanitization Limitations

 - There are currently no checks to verify whether a client is sufficiently authorized to create or modify a policy/rule for a specific target.
     - A client should not be in able to alter rights about a target it does not have access to.

-    This issue is currently being solved in [a dedicated PR](https://github.com/SolidLabResearch/user-managed-access/pull/50)

 - There are plenty of other sanitization checks to be considered.

 ### URI encoding decision